CKeyZhang/BKL/README.md

 Extensive experimental results on demonstrates that BKL  outperforms baseline methods and enhances the consistency of outputs between the teacher and student models.

 ## Installation
 We have validated the effectiveness of our method on the CIFAR100 dataset and the GLUE benchmark.
-For experimental setup and environment configuration, please refer to [CIFAR100](https://github.com/CKeyZhang/BKL/blob/main/CIFAR100/Readme.md) and  respectively.
+For experimental setup and environment configuration, please refer to [CIFAR100 Installation](https://github.com/CKeyZhang/BKL/blob/main/CIFAR100/Readme.md) and [GLUE Installation](https://github.com/CKeyZhang/BKL/blob/main/GLUE/Readme.md) respectively.